KILTprotocol/demo-mobile-wallet/docs/Demo Flow.md

 * 📱 in the mobile app = as the **Claimer**
   * Under `Account`: Request tokens
-  * Under `Account`: Transfer tokens by scanning a KILT Public Identity QR Code displayed in the demo-client
+  * Under `Account`: Transfer tokens by scanning a KILT Public Identity QR Code displayed in the demo-client.
-  * Under `Contacts`: Add a contact by scanning a KILT Public Identity QR Code displayed in the demo-client
+  * Under `Contacts`: Add a contact by scanning a KILT Public Identity QR Code displayed in the demo-client.
+A little mailbox icon should be displayed next to their name.
   * Under `Dashboard`:
     * Tap "Create a claim" and fill its contents.
     * Select an Attester.
 You can do so either by selecting an existing contact (the contact you've added right above should be displayed) or by scanning a KILT Public Identity QR Code (displayed in the demo-client).
 If you go for the QR Code option, you can also add this attester to your contacts on-the-fly.